 We all know now that it didn’t happen that way.
 Many died either in battle or because they succumbed to measles, to which they had no immunity because they came from such a self-contained community.

 The women, children and old folk they had left behind to keep the crofts ticking over for the implied four months could not survive beyond a second Cabrach winter and eventually had to find accommodation and work elsewhere.
 They abandoned the crofts, and what you see a century later was once described by a Dutch academic historian as ‘the biggest war memorial in Europe’.”

 While I agree with the general thrust, I need to disagree, however, with that academic.
 So would most people who have been to the Western Front, and having read a bit about other countries at the edge of Europe: Greece, Turkey and the Middle East, Russia: there are other contenders with their own empty or “ethnically-cleansed” landscapes.
 And think also of places in Japan, Sub-Saharan Africa, North Africa, India and Afghanistan, China and South America.
 Ask them about their missing generations.
 But yes, there are various places in Britain you can go to where you can hear the silence caused by war, if you listen, and the Cabrach is surely one of them.
-A landscape so different to the trenches of Flanders, but one just as able to tell a story of men and communities destroyed as a result of that so-called Great War.
+A landscape so different to the trenches of Flanders, or the white-studded green of a war grave cemetery, but one just as able to tell a story of men and communities destroyed as a result of that so-called Great War.

 NOTES and SOURCES

 Places like Rothes, Aberlour, Keith, Bridgend, Mortlach (in Dufftown), Inveravon (or Inveraven) near Ballindalloch, Advie, Cabrach and Boharm.